m1212e/prismabox/README.md

   // we change the name to something other than post myCoolPost   Post? @relation(fields: [postId], references: [id])
-  // will NOT be detected (and therefore ignored) postId Int?
+  // will NOT be detected
+  postId Int?
 ```
 3. createdAt will be detected and ignored if it follows exactly this pattern: `createdAt DateTime @default(now())`